Skip to main content

 Academic

-The bifurcation of governance in the United States, delineated by the jurisdictions of the Health Insurance Portability and Accountability Act (HIPAA) and the Federal Trade Commission (FTC) Act, represents a legacy architecture struggling to contend with the realities of modern biodata.
+The bifurcation of health data governance in the United States, delineated by the jurisdictions of the Health Insurance Portability and Accountability Act (HIPAA) and the Federal Trade Commission (FTC) Act, represents a legacy architecture struggling to contend with the realities of modern biodata.

 This division, predicated on the nature of the entity holding the data rather than the intrinsic sensitivity of the data itself, creates a landscape of disparate protections.
 From a systems biology perspective, where the human organism is viewed as a network of interconnected signaling pathways, this legal distinction is profoundly arbitrary.